cmu-delphi/delphi-epidata/README.md

 \* Data is usually released on Friday

-### ILINet

-An *estimate* of state-level ILI as reported to ILINet.
-Most of the data was digitized from charts and other lossy sources, and is not necessarily accurate or up-to-date.
-This is a static data source, and will not be frequently updated.
- - Data source: Several online sources, including each state's health department website (listed [here](http://www.cdc.gov/flu/weekly/))
- - Temporal Resolution: Weekly, from 2010w40 (or later) until 2015w34 (or earlier)
- - Spatial Resolution: By state/territory ([51](labels/states.txt))
- - Open access

 ### ILI-Nearby

 A nowcast of U.S. national, regional, and state-level (weighted) %ILI, available seven days (regionally) or five days (state-level) before the first ILINet report for the corresponding week.